projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    :name: overview-arch-hv

-   Architecture of ACRN hypervisor
+   Architecture of ACRN Hypervisor

 :numref:`overview-arch-hv` shows an overview of the ACRN hypervisor architecture.

 -  A platform initialization layer provides an entry point, checking hardware capabilities and initializing the processors, memory, and interrupts.
-Relocation of the hypervisor image, derivation of encryption seeds are also supported by this component.
+Relocation of the hypervisor image and derivation of encryption seeds are also supported by this component.

 -  A hardware management and utilities layer provides services for